Parameters and duality for the metaplectic geometric Langlands theory: The case of tori

 whose square is the identity map.

-Hence, $\phi_a$ is given by tensoring by an $A$-torsor that squares to the trivial one.
+The map \eqref{e:former phi} is given by tensoring by an $A$-torsor that squares to the trivial one.
 It is easy to see that this torsor is constant along $X$ and identifies canonically with $(-1)^a$ in a way compatible with \eqref{e:-1 triv}.
+This follows from the fact that the composite